|George Washington's inkwell in |

 U.S. shields.
 Photos by JT Marlin.

-- In New York City's Penn Station, a revolving historical tableau was created by George Mossman Greenamyer in 2002 showing George Washington crossing the Delaware with an eagle on a staff bearing the Washington arms, shown with three five-pointed stars ("mullets" in English heraldry).
-However, the stars on the flag in Penn Station are blue rather than the red (gules) of GW's arms.
+- In New York City's high-real-estate-value Penn Station, there is a large tableau representing it.
+A revolving mechanical tableau was created by George Mossman Greenamyer in 2002 showing George Washington crossing the Delaware with an eagle on a staff bearing the Washington arms, with three five-pointed stars (mullets in English heraldry).
+The stars on the flag in Penn Station are idiosyncratically blue rather than the red (gules) of GW's arms.
 This makes a direct connection to the U.S. flag's canton with its white stars on a blue background.
 It shows that GW's coat of arms is linked in the artist's imagination with the stars and stripes.

 |The circling tableau, erected in 2002, shows|